codingforpleasure/customized-workspace/Ubuntu/useful-resources/docker.md

 docker attach <container-id>
 ```

-### Run a command in a container/ start a container from an image
+### start a container from an image and run a command in it
 ```bash
 docker run -i -t <docker-image:tag> sh
 ```